gautambhatheja/StarbucksCapstoneProject/README.md

 ## File Descriptions<a name="files"></a>

-There are 2 files and one folder in this repository.
+There are 3 files in this repository.
 They are:

-1) Data Folder:
+1) data.zip:
 The data set that I have used contains simulated data that mimics customer behavior on the Starbucks rewards mobile app.
 This data set is a simplified version of the real Starbucks app because the underlying simulator only has one product whereas Starbucks actually sells dozens of products.

 The data is contained in three files: